ukparliament/weeknotes.data-search/notes/photo-api/index.md

 Some Lords have had their photos taken and will be available in the near future.

-This is the licence the images are released under a [Creative Commons Attribution Licence](https://creativecommons.org/licenses/by/3.0/).
+The images are released under a [Creative Commons Attribution Licence](https://creativecommons.org/licenses/by/3.0/).